 Founded on June 23, 1894 by the French educator Baron Pierre de Coubertin, the International Olympic Committee (IOC) is an international non-governmental organization that is the final authority on the Olympic Movement.
 The IOC owns the rights to the Olympic symbols, flag, motto and anthem.

 The Executive Board of the IOC assumes many of the legislative functions of the organization and is responsible for enacting all regulations necessary for the full implementation of the Olympic Charter.
 The Executive Board is assisted in its administrative function by several commissions, including ethics, sports and environment, and medical.

-The IFs are organized into three categories, which are in turn each organized under its own supervising body.
-These are illustrated in the table below.
+The IFs are organized into three categories, which are in turn each organized under their own supervising body.
+They are illustrated in the table below.

 ASOIF (Association of Summer Olympic International Federations)

 |Winter Olympic Sports||